 Finally, when a non-diegetic audio stream is encoded, a non-diegetic gain is coded and quantized while metadata parameters from first and second group are not coded and transmitted.
 The coding of non-diegetic gain is supported for brateIVAS≥64 kbps.

-The metadata are analyzed and processed in the metadata processing module from Figure 5.6-1 where the metadata and core-coder parameters of each of the NISM audio stream are analyzed in order to determine whether the current frame is inactive (VADlocal=0) or active (VADlocal=1) with respect to this particular audio stream.
+The metadata are analyzed and processed in the metadata processing module from Figure 5.6-1 where the metadata and core-coder parameters of each of the NISM audio stream are analyzed in order to determine whether the current frame is inactive (fLSAD=0) or active (fLSAD=1) with respect to this particular audio stream.
 In inactive frames, no metadata is coded relative of that ISM.
 In active frames, the metadata are quantized and coded for this audio stream using a variable bitrateusing the information about the audio streams from the processing module analysis.
 The metadata processing module further uses a coding logic that controls the use of absolute of differential coding of metadata parameters which limits (a) a range of fluctuation of a metadata coding bit-budget between frames and (b) when a frame is lost, a number of lost metadata parameters from the audio objects coded using relative coding.
 More details about metadata quantization and coding are provided in the following clauses.

 Once the metadata of the NISM audio streams are analyzed, quantized and encoded, information from the metadata processing module about the bit-budget bitsmeta for the coding of the metadata per audio stream is supplied to a configuration and decision processor (and more specifically to the bit-budget allocator) described in clause 5.6.2.3.
 When the configuration and bitrate distribution between the audio streams is completed, the coding continues with further pre-processing.
 Finally, the NISM audio streams are encoded using an encoder comprising NISM fluctuating bitrate SCE core-encoders.